 Be nice.
 Or else.

-Sr. Interactive AD at Publicis Hawkeye Joined over 2 years ago
+Sr. Interactive AD at Publicis Hawkeye Joined almost 4 years ago

 Yea the icon branding stuff has its issues (not entirely sold on the strategy/rationale), but I'm sure it'll die down.
 Criticism is to be expected with any major rebrand.
 The bigger issue is the UI/visual design within the app.
 Everything is essentially one color, which creates contrast issues for me at least.
 It's difficult to visually separate navigation & interface from the content.
 It all blends together with the white.
 In attempting to make the content stand out more, the layout is harder to visually scan.
 I also wonder what the accessibility experts would say about this as well.

 Like the old saying "work to live, not living to work".
 I respect people having a side hustle but some people just want to reset & pursue outside interests.
 No need to feel pressured to burn both sides of the candle.
 But, yea this is useful for people who like the hustle and I guess that's the point of this post in that regard.

 I wonder, is there a friendly auto-reply option you can configure?
 So you don't leave a person hanging, while passively setting boundaries?

 I'm on Mac at work, windows 10 at home.
 I've always been a dual user over the years.
 A bit of a device agnostic.
 Prefer it that way.
 Will say, though over the years the Mac OS ui has been more aesthetically pleasing, I've always slightly preferred the overall UX of windows for a number of reasons too long to get into on here.
 And windows 10 ui has demonstrated a nice evolution from an aesthetic perspective.

 But like I said, I dig both for different reasons, and I feel it helps with my work using both.